CCL Collar Strategy

 CCL thesis for this collar

-The market-implied 1-standard-deviation range for CCL extends from approximately $25.35 on the downside to $33.05 on the upside.
+The market-implied 1-standard-deviation range for CCL extends from approximately $25.14 on the downside to $31.18 on the upside.
 A CCL collar hedges an existing long CCL position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current CCL IV rank near 35.69% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on CCL should anchor more to the directional view and the expected-move geometry.
+Current CCL IV rank near 15.33% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on CCL at 37.44%.
 As a Consumer Cyclical name, CCL options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to CCL-specific events.

 CCL collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 CCL positions also carry Consumer Cyclical sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move CCL alongside the broader basket even when CCL-specific fundamentals are unchanged.
 Always rebuild the position from current CCL chain quotes before placing a trade.